 – Quintilian , Institutio Oratoria

 He sought to completely overcome prejudices against the public school.
-His opponents raised mainly two issues: that a public school by educating children from different families, with different moral levels, can have a demoralizing effect on boys raised at home in the spirit of the highest ethical principles and that a student, having a private teacher at his disposal, develops much faster and more comprehensively because the educator’s entire attention is focused solely on him; the teacher also easily adapts to his individual interests.
+His opponents raised mainly two issues: that a public school by educates children from different families, with different moral levels, can have a demoralizing effect on boys raised at home in the spirit of the highest ethical principles and that a student, having a private teacher at his disposal, develops much faster and more comprehensively because the educator’s entire attention is focused solely on him; the teacher also easily adapts to his individual interests.

-However, it happens more often that the child is subject to the demoralizing influence of a poorly selected teacher, and sometimes also under the influence of parents willing to spoil them, too lenient treatment of their faults and fools, to use in their presence the wrong expressions and to lead a light lifestyle.
+However, it happens more often than the child is subject to the demoralizing influence of a poorly selected teacher, and sometimes also under the influence of parents willing to spoil them, too lenient treatment of their faults and fools, to use in their presence the wrong expressions and to lead a light lifestyle.

 Quintilian disagrees with the statement that a child raised at home gains knowledge more easily.
 In his opinion, all ambitious and really talented teachers shun work in private homes because they feel better surrounded by more students.
 In addition, educating a boy at home requires more time and effort than at school.
 Here, the boy learns using not only the teacher’s knowledge and tips, but also the answers of his colleagues, and even their mistakes and failures.

 A talented and ambitious teacher, with many students under their care, usually gets more mental and didactic effort than when he is responsible for only one boy.
 In addition, “The voice of a lecturer is not like a dinner which will only suffice for a limited number; it is like the sun which distributes the same quantity of light and heat to all of us.
 So too with the teacher of literature.
-Whether he speak of style or expound difficult passages, explain stories or paraphrase poems, everyone who hears him will profit by his teaching”.
+Whether he speaks of style or expound difficult passages, explain stories or paraphrase poems, everyone who hears him will profit by his teaching”.

 A talented teacher can easily teach a larger group of children, paying special attention to the less able and weak, and the most talented giving only the occasional guidance necessary and stimulating their ambition to further efforts.
 The benefits of collective learning in a public school are also: